ryan-a-davis365/ryne/README.md

 ## **Agile Development Process**

+I used a Google Sheets table to track and create issues/user stories.
+You can find a summary of my agile process/learnings [here](AGILE.md).

 ## **E-commerce Application Type**

 As already mentioned, RYNE is a B2C e-commerce application.
 Selling directly to consumers means that the site is designed to sell quickly, on impulse and in smaller quantities.
 Due to this being a B2C website only, a large amount of the functionality is focused on the user experience and the ability to purchase products quickly and effectively.